udaylunawat/udaylunawat/README.md

 ## What do I believe?

-Personally, I believe in the thought that “Time is the gift that most of us take for granted”.
-I love to keep myself busy in gaining new skills and doing freelancing projects on the weekends.

-I am working towards a role where I can engage with a group of like-minded people who dream to bring revolution in the world with data.
+I am working towards a role where I can engage with a group of like-minded people who dream to help people all over the world make their lives easier with data.

 <br>